 2020 Siena Heights Outlook

 Freshman All-American Jake Gallaher was a noticeable bright spot on an average 2019 campaign.
-The freshman scored 37 goals along with 29 helpers and went 57-164 at the faceoff X. Gallagher, along with the senior trio of Kreitzer, Mamo and Lyons, look to lead an impressive offense.
+The freshman scored 37 goals along with 29 helpers and went 57-164 at the faceoff X. Gallaher, along with the senior trio of Kreitzer, Mamo and Lyons look to lead an impressive offense.
 Look for the talented Garnet Potter to stay healthy and add an additional threat at attack.
-Offense clearly won’t be an issue for the Saints, but they need to fortify the defense and find a true faceoff threat.
-As a team they went 33% at the X, with most of the wins coming from Gallagher who I’m sure would benefit from more rest.
+The offense clearly won’t be an issue for the Saints, but they need to fortify the defense and find a true faceoff threat.
+As a team they went 33% at the X, with most of the wins coming from Gallaher who I’m sure would benefit from more rest.

 Way Too Early Prediction

 A ridiculous offense carries them all year, but if they don’t find a solution for faceoffs, they will struggle in the WHAC.
 I think a strong freshman class along with some creative wing play can help the Saints win more faceoffs, allowing the offense to run on all cylinders.
 I am projecting a 10-win season.
 If those wins come at the right time, we could see them steal a seed in the NAIA tournament.